Built-in Rules

 The Certora Prover has built-in general-purpose rules targeted at finding common vulnerabilities.
 These rules can be verified on a contract without writing any contract-specific rules.

-Built-in rules can be included in any spec file by writing use builtin rule <rule-name>;
+Built-in rules can be included in any spec file by writing use builtin rule <rule-name>;.
+This document describes the available built-in rules.

 Syntax